snehhashresstha/connecting-souls-inc-website/README.md

 - WordPress site setup and configuration on Hostinger
 - UI/UX design for elderly and family-focused audiences
 - Theme customization and plugin integration
-- Page creation: Home, About, Services, Testimonials, Contact
+- Page creation: Home, About, Services, Contact
 - SEO and performance optimization (in progress)

 ## Tech Stack